Shopify/mobile-buy-sdk-ios/Mobile Buy SDK Sample Apps/Mobile Buy SDK tvOS Sample/README.md

 ###### `ProductsViewModel.swift`
 * Subclasses `BaseViewModel`
 * Interacts with `DataProvider` to download products of its collection
-* Dequques `ProductCollectionViewCell`, initializes `ProductItem` and configures the cell with the `ProductItem`, price and title
+* Dequeues `ProductCollectionViewCell`, initializes `ProductItem` and configures the cell with the `ProductItem`, price and title

 ### Other